YouTube TV might just be the replacement for traditional cable and satellite television you've been looking for.

 YouTube is a Google service, so that means that YouTube TV also falls under the search engine’s aegis.
 If you don’t have a Google account, just click the “Create account” button on the bottom and follow the instructions.

 2. Select your location.

-At present, YouTube TV is available only in the Los Angeles, New York, Chicago, Philadelphia and San Francisco metro areas.
+At present, YouTube TV is available in most metro areas in the United States.
 If you live somewhere else, Forbes came up with a workaround involving VPN services on computers and locational jiggery-pokery on smartphones.

 3. Check out the channels.